-The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged (see heading herein entitled "Security and Source of Payment").
+The Bonds shall be payable from unlimited ad valorem taxes to be levied on all taxable property within the County to the extent other revenues of the County are insufficient for such purposes.
+For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged (see headings herein entitled "Security-Source of Payment" and "Levy of Tax").

 The Bonds are offered when, as and if issued, subject to the approval of the legality by Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose opinion will be delivered with the Bonds.
-Certain legal matters will be passed upon for the County by Austin Peay, Esq., counsel to the County.
-The Bonds, in book-entry form, are expected to be available for delivery through Depository Trust Company in New York, New York, on or about May 17, 2013.
+Certain legal matters will be passed upon for the County by Austin Peay, Esq., Counsel to the County.
+The Bonds, in book-entry form, are expected to be available for delivery through Depository Trust Company in New York, New York, on or about August 29, 2013.